-From the Company-AAG's, March 17, 2006 Preliminary Proxy Statement, page 3 and 4:
+From the Company-AAG's, April 14, 2006 Definitive Proxy Statement, page 3 and 4:

-"At the record date, \\\\\\ shares were held in the trust for Alaska Air Group 401(k) plan participants.
+"At the record date, 1,487,705 shares were held in the trust for Alaska Air Group 401(k) plan participants.
 ADP sent a proxy statement, an annual report and a voting instruction form to each participant who held shares through the Company's 401(k) plans at the record date.
 The trustees, Vanguard and Fidelity, will vote only those shares for which instructions are received from participants.
 If a participant does not indicate a preference as to a matter, including the election of directors, then the trustee will not vote the shares on such matters."

-CHALLENGER Note: On page 24, the Company-AAG lists 1,577,856 or 4.7% of the shares are owned by the workers through the five company 401(k) plans...
-This is the fifth largest group of AAG stockholders.
+(CHALLENGER Note: On page 24 of the Company-AAG's March 17, 2006 Preliminary Proxy Statement, it listed the workers through the five company 401(k) plans being the fifth largest group of AAG stockholders.)

 "To allow sufficient time for voting by the trustee, your voting instructions for 401(k) plan shares must be received by 11:59 p.m.
-Eastern Time on May 15, 2006.
+Eastern Time on May 13, 2006.
 Because the shares must be voted by the trustee, employees who hold stock through the 401(k) plans may not vote these shares at the meeting.

-"Persons beneficially holding stock in one of the Company's 401(k) retirement plans cannot vote in person at the meeting and must vote by internet or telephone no later than 11:59 p.m. on May 11, 2006, and if they vote by mail, their voting instruction form must be received no later than 11:59 p.m. on May 11, 2006." (end of excerpt)
+"Persons beneficially holding stock in one of the Company's 401(k) retirement plans cannot vote in person at the meeting and must vote by internet or telephone no later than 11:59 p.m. on May 14, 2006, and if they vote by mail, their voting instruction form must be received no later than 11:59 p.m. on May 13, 2006." (end of excerpt)